surajit003/PropertyAppWithFastAPI/readme.md

 # Data Store

-    - Organization/Company record is saved in a postgres db and Hubspot for business to use.
+    - Organization/Company record is saved in a postgres db(for internal datastore) and Hubspot for business to use.

 # Key points to consider